 Despite Gmarket and 11street havng more to chose from, Global Interpark still has an impressive range of products, from Korean makeup, skincare cosmetics and other beauty products, to Korean calligraphy supplies, Kpop merchandise, home décor, snacks etc. Right now there is even a promotion with free International shipping for selected items.
 Sadly books seem to be missing from their assortment which is a big minus in my eyes since it’s my favorite thing to buy.

 Just like in the other online malls Korean sellers input weight estimates that are way off.
 Usually it’s 5kg for an item that doesn’t weight more than 0.2 kg.
 This is even more serious issue when you consider that ePost has the weight limit of 2 kg and the packaging itself usually takes about 0.4 kg out of that.
-However, I discovered that you can just contact Interpark in their Customer Service tab once you register for the site and simply tell them the item and the seller, and ask them to update the weight information (make sure you don’t include any links in the message or it won’t get sent.
+However, I discovered that you can just contact Interpark at the bottom of their Customer Service page once you register for the site and simply tell them the item and the seller, and ask them to update the weight information (make sure you don’t include any links in the message or it won’t get sent.
 I found this out the hard way waiting for their response for days and wondering what happened).
 They always updated weight for me in less than 24 hours and I could continue shopping without further delay.

 - Don’t give up if the item weight is too much for economy shipping.
 Just send a message to Interpark and ask them to recheck the weight.